naemon/naemon.github.io/documentation/usersguide/redundancy.md

 host that runs Naemon fails or when portions of your network become unreachable.

-{{ site.warning }}If you are just learning how to use Naemon, I would suggest not trying to implement redudancy until you have becoming familiar with the <a href="#prerequisites">prerequisites</a> I've laid out.
+{{ site.warning }}If you are just learning how to use Naemon, I would suggest not trying to implement redundancy until you have becoming familiar with the <a href="#prerequisites">prerequisites</a> I've laid out.
 Redundancy is a relatively complicated issue to understand, and even more difficult to implement properly.
 {{ site.end }}